childhood/Servant/README.markdown

 Contributing
 ------------

-We are not accepting pull request by now.
+We are not accepting pull requests by now.
 We have to finish the first release and hand in to the teacher first, of course.

 In some weeks, pull requests will be gracefully considered.